iuno-san/CustomRedirect/README.md

 # CustomRedirect
-This module allows you to create custom redirects.
+This is prestashop module allows you to create custom redirects.